-DAVID: It's tempting to say “tree sloth” but when you try to upgrade a little bit ─ we've been listening to the Harry Potters with the kids.
+DAVID: It's tempting to say “tree sloth” but let me try to upgrade a little bit ─ we've been listening to the Harry Potters with the kids.
 So I'm going to go with the stag patronus.

 JOHN: One of the best answers I've ever heard!

 JOHN: In Animal Ventures, I lead up a lot of what I would essentially call “experiments.”
 We are a prototyping venture firm that's really focused on supply chain automation.
 We are sort of a skunkworks for a lot of Fortune 100 companies specifically applied to their supply chain and supply-chain thinking.

 So the convergence of blockchain or decentralized computing, AI, and industrial IoT or industrial robotics are the three sandboxes we're playing; and I lead up all of our experiments.

 We have very small teams that meet with the supply chain leadership of these companies; and through a little kit we've formed of design thinking and prototyping, within 12 weeks, it build a shippable prototype to help solve a business goal, today.
 But it's a domino that future builds can take advantage of and build momentum from.

 We're just firm believers that instead of traditional consulting where, usually, you're given a PowerPoint or a keynote of either take Option A, Option B ─ either way, it's your choice ─ we like to really go in there, find a few entrepreneurs inside of that company and kind of spin up a little startup on the side, and within 12 weeks, test and learn.